fastest 3D software for linux

 Loops

-Define and initialize loop variables before the 'for' statement.
-This allows for multiple types:
+Define and initialize loop variables before the 'for' statement like this.
+It allows for multiple types:

 {